 Camping on a volcano isn’t for everyone so if you want something a bit more chilled out to do over you 4 days then follow my 2-day itinerary here.

-On your other two days I would recommend fitting in the following activities:
+On your other two days in Antigua I would recommend fitting in the following activities:

 Earth lodge is up above Antigua so you will either need to take a taxi or contact them and arrange for a shuttle to pick you up and drop you off.
 Make sure you wear good shoes as it’s a bit of a hike to get up and down from the main road.